 Vascular Birthmarks Removal And Treatment

-With exquisite precision, laser energy modulated according to AMA Skincare’s protocols targets hemoglobin in the blood that fills the birthmark.
+With exquisite precision, laser energy modulated according to AMA Regenerative Medicine & Skincare’s protocols targets hemoglobin in the blood that fills the birthmark.
 The hemoglobin absorbs the energy, instantly vaporizing the blood causing abnormal micro-capillaries to collapse.
 Often, the color of the birthmark changes to a darker shade of brown, indicating that the treatment is proceeding successfully.
 Over the course of a few weeks, the body dissolves the fragments of the destroyed micro-vasculature.
-Depending on the structure, depth and complexity of the birthmark, 3-7 removal treatments are typically required to remove all the birthmark layers. resulting in beautiful birthmark-free skin.
+Depending on the structure, depth and complexity of the birthmark, 3-7 laser birthmark removal treatments are typically required to remove all the layers, resulting in beautiful birthmark-free skin.